jcmpes/kodepop-avanzado/README.md

 Run this command in the terminal to remove the collections and insert new test data:
 `node initialize_db.js`

+## EJS view:
+The ejs view is implemented via a html template file with ejs syntax.
+You can list all the ads and also apply a price filter selecting a price range with a dual slider.

 ## API methods: